Rijon1810/svelte-netzet/README.md

 2. Start editing `src/routes/+page.svelte` to modify the home page
 3. Add new routes in the `src/routes/` directory
 4. Customize styles in `src/app.css`

-## 📝 License

-This project is private and proprietary.